-- 2. Change the hostname of your machine.
+- 2. Change the host name of your machine.

 - 3. Reboot the machine.

-- 4. As the user arcsight, stop the Manager by running:
+- 4. As user arcsight, stop the Manager:

-- 5. As the user arcsight, run the Manager's setup program from the <ARCSIGHT HOME>/bin directory: - ./arcsight managersetup - a.
-Enter the new host name (that you set for your machine in the steps above), in the Manager Host Name field when prompted by the wizard - and in every other field where the old hostname is displayed. - b.
-Make sure to select the self-signed keypair option when prompted by the wizard and enter the required information to generate the self-signed certificate containing the new host name. - If you are in FIPS mode, you do not get an option to regenerate the keypair.
-In this case, manually delete the keypair, regenerate it, and then go the next step to start all services. - 6.
-As the user arcsight, start all services by running:
+5. As user arcsight, run the Manager's setup program from the <ARCSIGHT_HOME>/bin directory:

+- a.
+Enter the new host name (that you set for your machine in the steps above), in the Manager Host Name field when prompted by the wizard and in every other field where the old hostname is displayed. - b.
+Make sure to select the self-signed keypair option when prompted by the wizard and enter the required information to generate the self-signed certificate containing the new host name.

+If you are in FIPS mode, you do not get an option to regenerate the keypair.
+In this case, manually delete the keypair, regenerate it, and then go the next step to start all services.

+6. As user arcsight, start all services: